a common idea

 What do we have in common?

-To realize our wishes and to help each other in allowing the impossible to happen.
-Access to House VDH, City Gate, and cunst.link.
+Our wish to help each other in allowing the impossible to happen.
+Access to House VDH, City Gate, and Cunst-link.
 Possibilities to, among others: self-organize activities, events, and so on.

 How to join the commons?

-Register as a subscriber and pay your fees (minimum subscription is 3 months)
+Register as a member and pay your fees (minimum subscription is 3 months)

 After receiving your monthly or quarterly fee, a commoner will give you a pair of keys and guidance for the use of the spaces and tools for planning.